elmendezz/android_device_motorola_pettyl/README.md

 Unified device configuration for Moto E5 Play GO (Pettyl)
 ==================================================

-The Motorola Moto E5+ (codenamed _"pettyl"_) is a low range smartphone from Motorola mobility.
+The Motorola Moto E5 Play GO (codenamed _"pettyl"_) is a low range smartphone from Motorola mobility.

 It was announced in July 2018.
 Release date was August 2018.